Humanitarian Innovation

 Design for relief, recovery, and rebuilding

-The world is facing an unprecedented humanitarian crisis, with 110 million people forcibly displaced by conflict, violence, or persecution.
-Available resources are heavily strained and organizations urgently need creative solutions to provide basic needs to this population.
+The United Nations High Commissioner for Refugees, UNHCR, predicts that by the end of 2025 there will be 139 million people forcibly displaced by conflict, violence, or persecution.
+Available resources are heavily strained, and organizations urgently need innovative solutions to provide basic needs to this population.

-• The history of humanitarian work, overall structure, key challenges, and the current situation in the sector. sector,D-Lab’s design process
+• The history of humanitarianism and the overall structure, key challenges, and the current situation in the humanitarian sector.

 The class is open to both undergraduate and graduate students (those who are taking the graduate version must complete an additional assignment).

-The class meets at from 1pm-3pm on Tuesdays and Thursdays in MIT Room N51-310 and is taught by D-Lab Founding Director Amy Smith and Humanitarian Specialist Martha Thompson who lead the MIT D-Lab Humanitarian Innovation program.
+The class meets at from 1pm-3pm on Mondays and Wednesdays in MIT Room N51-305 and is taught by D-Lab Founding Director Amy Smith and Humanitarian Specialist Martha Thompson who lead the MIT D-Lab Humanitarian Innovation program.

 Course Information